jpstroop/bluemountainsprings/README.md

 # Blue Mountain Springs: A RESTful API to Blue Mountain

+For more documentation about the project, see the wiki for this repository: https://github.com/Princeton-CDH/bluemountainsprings/wiki

+## To Install
 Requires eXist-db 3.0 or higher.

-To install:

   * clone the repository